 G99 grid connection: 6-18 months

-A 100 kW system exceeds the G98 threshold (70 kW per phase) so requires G99 grid connection application.
-The G99 process is materially more involved than G98: submit application with full grid form, single-line diagram, protection settings, inverter datasheets, and load profile; await DNO assessment (typically 12 weeks for first response, 16–24 weeks for connection offer); accept connection terms with deposit; install; submit completion documentation.
+A 100 kW system needs a full G99 application.
+The thresholds, precisely: G98 connect-and-notify covers installations up to 16 A per phase — roughly 11 kW on a three-phase supply — where you install first and notify the DNO afterwards.
+Type-tested equipment up to 17 kW per phase (around 50 kW three-phase) qualifies for the streamlined G99 fast-track.
+A 100 kW array is comfortably above both, so the full G99 route applies and the application must be approved before you install.
+The full G99 process is materially more involved: submit application with full grid form, single-line diagram, protection settings, inverter datasheets, and load profile; await DNO assessment (typically 12 weeks for first response, 16–24 weeks for connection offer); accept connection terms with deposit; install; submit completion documentation.
 Application fees start at £1,500 and rise to £30,000+ if network reinforcement is required (a transformer upgrade, new feeder cable, or substation work).
 We always run an ENA Connections portal constraints check and a DNO pre-application enquiry before quoting — this lets us identify reinforcement risk and price it into the quote rather than discovering it post-contract.
-For the full G99 timeline, see our G99 FAQ.
+For the full G99 timeline, see our G99 application guide.

 Finance comparison: cash, lease, asset finance, PPA